wardoost/grunt-simple-ssg/README.md

 npm install
 ```

 Edit Gruntfile.js and the source files to your needs and run grunt.
-This setup requires MAMP and is configured for OS X.
+This setup requires a correctly configured MAMP and is configured for OS X.
 ```
 grunt
 ```